-TONY HOPES, THROUGH WORDS both written and spoken, to give people permission to authentically feel/speak/struggle and to honestly express their faith-filled affections.
+TONY HOPES, THROUGH STORIES– read, seen and heard– to give people permission to authentically feel/speak/struggle and to honestly express their longings for justice, faith and wholeness.

 TONY IS HUSBAND TO Aimee, father to three courageous and creative boys, unofficial ambassador of his beloved Portland, devoted to his neighborhood, honored by his communal household, and a friend to the religious and irreligious alike.

 He has a Doctorate of Ministry in Leadership and Spiritual Formation.
-He teaches in colleges and universities around the country on topics of authentic faith, spiritual formation, cultural integration, cross-spiritual communication, and sacred friendship.
+He has taught in colleges and universities around the country on topics of authentic faith, spiritual formation, cultural integration, cross-spiritual communication, and sacred friendship.

 How did he get here?
 He was raised by Skip and Susie in the theatrical town of Eugene, Oregon.
 He spent his young adulthood in the developing world, including two years living with and being loved by a Muslim family in Albania.
 He has learned the gospel alongside non-religious barflies and undergrad geniuses at places like Reed College.

-He has stumblingly submitted himself to his diverse household, to multicultural communities, and to those passionate about a rebirth of parish passion (www.parishcollective.org).
+He has stumblingly submitted himself to his diverse household, to multicultural communities, and to many unexpected friendships.

 Let the epiphanies come.